-Claiming My Trail Name
+Claiming My Trail Name in the Swiss Alps

 I’ve often wondered whether people grow into their names, or somehow manifest them in utero.
 Shakespeare famously pondered “What’s in a name,” but even school children regularly discover their burgeoning power as they assign names to others.
 Some people embrace their given names while others shun them, and many newly married women must suddenly come to terms with an overnight identity change.
 My own daughter was named with an acronym nickname in mind, but once she appeared, it became clear that CJ would never stick.